openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 #### JupyterLab Code Formatter

 [JupyterLab Code Formatter](https://jupyterlab-code-formatter.readthedocs.io/en/latest/) adds a button to Jupyter Lab to automatically format the code in notebooks with black and isort.
+Please use either this extension or a different way to automatically format your notebook.

 ## Getting started